 where $Y_{if}$ is the outcome variable for individual $i$ in family $f$, $\text{KINDER}_{if}$ is a dummy variable for kindergarten attendance for individual $i$, $\mathbf{X}_{if}$ is a vector of individual-level variables, $\mathbf{Z}_f$ is a vector of household-level controls, and $\mathbf{K}_f$ is a vector of community-level controls.
 Our coefficient of interest is $\beta_1$, which represents the effect of kindergarten attendance on the educational outcome.

-Critical to my OLS approach is that I implement a set of exogenous household controls in my OLS estimators that attempt to isolate 2 forces driving household human capital decision-making: 1) household wealth/resources and 2) a set of variables attempting to capture the importance placed on education/human capital within the household.\footnote{ Examples of the former include the natural log of household per-capita expenditure for every available year, tracking household wealth across the educational career of an individual (this exogenous variable ostensibly absorbs regional economic shocks as well) and whether a household has electricity, also captured over time.
+Critical to my OLS approach is that I control for the two forces driving household human capital decision-making: 1) household wealth/resources and 2) the importance placed on education/human capital within the household.\footnote{ Examples of the former include the natural log of household per-capita expenditure for every available year, tracking household wealth across the educational career of an individual (this exogenous variable ostensibly absorbs regional economic shocks as well) and whether a household has electricity, also captured over time.
 Examples of the former include a mother's or household head's years of completed education, whether an older sibling attended kindergarten, and the number of visits to a doctor by each child.
 These controls are implemented in conjunction with more basic individual and community controls.
 For example, in my analyses I control for the number of times a mother has taken an individual child to the doctor in the last few months.
 This, when weighed against evaluations of the child's health, may be a proxy for that mother's willingness or desire to invest in the human capital of the child -- after all, ensuring health in early childhood has been demonstrated to greatly enhance human capital accumulation. \citep{Attanasio2020}}

 As part of my OLS estimations, I also employ province fixed-effects--as it's clear that there's a heterogenous component of the relationship between kindergarten and education across provinces, as demonstrated in Figure ~\ref{kinder_prov}.\footnote{ In \nameref{sec:results} I also investigate heterogeneity.
 This province panel variable is more general than the mother identification variable; therefore, while this fixed-effects is less powerful than mother fixed-effects, it also doesn't restrict my sample--as Figure ~\ref{fig:scatter_switching} makes clear, there's sufficient variation in every province so that my `switching sample' (see below) is the same as my total sample).} Finally, I attempt to make my OLS estimations more robust through the use of cluster-robust standard errors; thus, I cluster standard errors at the kecamatan--the equivalent of a county in Indonesia--level, making my estimates heteroskedastic-robust.
 As I'll discuss in my results section and in greater detail in the appendix, I use a variety of post-estimation commands and bootstrap methods to ensure my results are robust and the assumptions of OLS hold up under scrutiny.